 While the pandemic has stirred our global community, communities of color are disparately impacted.
 And within the underrepresented communities,

 While organizations in the U.S. have been prioritizing diversity and inclusion efforts for years, little to no progress has been made towards rea! chanpe.
 The lack of diversity is especially prevalent in tech companies.
 In a racial diversity report by Open MIC, it cites that ”racial and ethnic minorities have made scant progress over the past 15 years, securing only 1 to 2 percentage points more of the available jobs.”

-At Jumpstart, it’s our mission to make the world more equitable.
+At Canvas, it’s our mission to make the world more equitable.

 We’re here to help organizations, like yours, broaden your talent landscape.
 This boils down to driving equitable opportunities and outcomes to those who have historically been piven fewer opportunities in life.

 This 2020 Diversity Trend Report is a state of the state on how recruiters on Canvas are successfully driving career opportunities and outcomes to specific subgroups of the population.
 We synthesize first-party qualitative and quantitative research insights to provide you with a current state of affairs in recruiting.

 is seizing this moment and takinp an active role to reduce the harm of COVID-19 in the talent market to the underrepresented community.
 But we’re not just building for today.
 We’re building for the future.
 In 2052, there wi!! be a majority-minority tipping point in which the U.S. demographic wi!! drastically chanpe.
 And Canvas has the responsibility to create a platform that will support underrepresented proups for that future, now.